Hours of Prayer & the Heavens

 Month View — Elongation at Sunset

-—Equinoxes & Solstices — Rule of the Equinox
+🌞 Equinoxes & Solstices — the Equinox & the Biblical New Year

 Year Overview — New Moons & Expected Sighting Evenings